decentralized-identity/didcomm-messaging/docs/spec-files/signature.md

 A DIDComm message can be signed, either in conjunction with encryption, or independently (e.g., if the message will remain unencrypted).

-If a message is signed and encrypted to add non-repudiation, it must be signed prior to encryption.
+If a message is both signed and encrypted (adding non-repudiation to confidentiality and integrity guarantees), it must be signed prior to encryption.
 This is known as a [nested JWM](https://tools.ietf.org/html/draft-looker-jwm-01#section-1.2).

 #### Algorithms